 Mencía M. (2016), Gateway to the Mediterranean, Paraules Pixelades La literatura en l’era digital Exhibition, Arts Santa Mónica, Barcelona, Spain

-Mencía M. (2015) Gateway to the Fiords and Gateway to the World, ELO 2015, End(s) of Electronic Literature, Festival, University of Bergen Arts Library, Bergen, Norway
+Mencía M. (2015), Gateway to the Fjords, was developed for the ELO 2015, End(s) of Electronic Literature Festival Exhibition, University of Bergen Arts Library, Bergen, Norway.

 Mencía M. (2014), Gateway to the World, Group Show SILT, Hamburg, Germany

 This project has been selected as example of best practice in digital literature by a group of research partners in the Netherlands (KVB boekwerk (the Dutch knowledge and innovation platform for the book sector) and the Dutch Foundation for Literature) who are conducting research into original and innovative works in Digital Literature.